ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     -   `use_minimalistic_part_header_in_zookeeper` — Storage method of the data parts headers in ZooKeeper.
 If `use_minimalistic_part_header_in_zookeeper=1`, then ZooKeeper stores less data.
 For more information, see the [setting description](../../../operations/server-configuration-parameters/settings.md#server-settings-use_minimalistic_part_header_in_zookeeper) in “Server configuration parameters”.
     -   `min_merge_bytes_to_use_direct_io` — The minimum data volume for merge operation that is required for using direct I/O access to the storage disk.
 When merging data parts, ClickHouse calculates the total storage volume of all the data to be merged.
 If the volume exceeds `min_merge_bytes_to_use_direct_io` bytes, ClickHouse reads and writes the data to the storage disk using the direct I/O interface (`O_DIRECT` option).
 If `min_merge_bytes_to_use_direct_io = 0`, then direct I/O is disabled.
 Default value: `10 * 1024 * 1024 * 1024` bytes.
         <a name="mergetree_setting-merge_with_ttl_timeout"></a>
-    -   `merge_with_ttl_timeout` — Minimum delay in seconds before repeating a merge with TTL.
-Default value: 86400 (1 day).
+    -   `merge_with_ttl_timeout` — Minimum delay in seconds before repeating a merge with delete TTL.
+Default value: `4*3600` seconds.
+    -   `merge_with_recompression_ttl_timeout` — Minimum delay in seconds before repeating a merge with recompression TTL.
+Default value: `4*3600` seconds.
+    -   `try_fetch_recompressed_part_timeout` — Recompression works slowly in most cases, so ClickHouse doesn't start merge with recompression until this timeout (set in seconds) and tries to fetch recompressed part from replica which assigned this merge with recompression.
+Default value: `7200` seconds.
     -   `write_final_mark` — Enables or disables writing the final index mark at the end of data part (after the last byte).
 Default value: 1.
 Don’t turn it off.
     -   `merge_max_block_size` — Maximum number of rows in block for merge operations.
 Default value: 8192.
     -   `storage_policy` — Storage policy.
 See [Using Multiple Block Devices for Data Storage](#table_engine-mergetree-multiple-volumes).